Shooting landscapes, 2005

 OUR VIDEO BACKGROUND

 Two-camera coverage of weddings, in the mid-90s, was how we got started building our videography skills.
-(There’s nothing quite like the ‘one-chance only’ pressure videoing weddings)
+(There’s nothing quite like the ‘one-chance only’ pressure that comes with videoing weddings)

-In those early years we shot a wide range of projects – local stage shows from beauty pageants to musical performances; school plays, sports and traditional event celebrations.
+In those early years we shot a wide range of projects – local stage shows that included everything from beauty pageants to musical performances; school plays, sports and traditional event celebrations.

 We’ve written and produced our own documentary films, which include both Ascension Island and St Helena, as well as ‘A Voyage on the RMS St Helena.’
 From commissions, we’ve also produced documentary, event, news programmes (for local TV) and training videos.

 In 2005, working with the local youth group New Horizons, we produced the drama film, ‘Narrow Daylight,’ as a World AIDS Day educational project.

 Just a quick overview so you get a flavour of our experience and sense of history as videographers and filmmakers.

 After a prolonged period concentrating attention mostly on stills photography, we are now starting to produce videos again.

 Today our videography utilises a drone, DSLRs, action cameras and even mobile phones.
 A digital revolution that’s a long way from those early days of the shoulder-mounted Panasonic camcorders powered with huge lead-acid batteries and storing 3 hours of footage on bulky VHS tapes!